calee0316/wi21-cse110-lab4/part1/part1.md

 7. The value in finalPrice will be printed, it was declared with let in the same block as the console.log statement, so it is in the correct scope.
 8. [50,100,150], for the same reason as question4, as nothing in terms of errors or functionality has changed.
 9. Error, i is declared with let in the for loop, so outside of the for loop it is out of scope.
 An error will be occur before reaching line 11 as well, in trying to re-set a const variable.
-10. We will not reach line 12, errors in trying to re-set a const variable will cause an error.
+10. Assuming all previous statements work, line 12 will also cause an error as discountedPrice is declared with a const, making it block-scoped, so it is out of scope outside of the for loop.
-11. We will not reach line 13, errors in trying to re-set a const variable will cause an error.
+11. Assuming all previous statements work, line 13 will print finalPrice as const is block scoped and the console.log statement is in the same scope as the definition const finalPrice = 0.
 12. The function will return an error, as we are trying to re-set a const variable in finalPrice and discounted.
 13. A. student.name
     B. student['Grad Year']